 The Greeks have some weird words for the days of the week.
 The word for Wednesday, for instance, is “hēmera tritēs,” or “third day.”
 And Thursday’s word is “hēmera tessarōn,” or “fourth day.”
 But why are these words so different from the other days of the week?

-Well, it turns out that the Greekweek begins on Monday, not Sunday like in most other cultures.
+The Greek week begins on Monday, not Sunday, like in most other cultures.
 This is because the Greeks named the days after their Gods.

 Learn the Days of the Week in Greek and Important Americans